 Example 2 – Taking financial risks

-Examples of loss aversion are especially notable when looking at financial decision-making.
-Based on loss aversion, it can be assumed that an individual will more heavily weigh potential costs and failures than potential benefits and rewards, especially when it comes to managing their own money.
+Examples of loss aversion are particularly notable when looking at financial decision-making.
+Based on this cognitive bias, it can be assumed that an individual will more heavily weigh potential costs and failures than potential benefits and rewards, especially when it comes to managing their own money.

-Regarding making investment decisions, an individual typically focuses on the risk associated with an investment rather than the potential gains.
-A common philosophy among stock traders is that once you’ve sold the stock, you shouldn’t check up on it anymore.
-This is often said because many individuals become hyper-focused on investments that lose money while ignoring investment decisions that make money.
+When making investments, an individual typically focuses on the associated risk rather than the potential gains.
+A common philosophy among stock traders is that once you have sold a stock, you should refrain from checking up on it.
+This is often said because many individuals become hyper-focused on investments that lose money while ignoring investments that make money.

-Another example of loss aversion concerning financial decisions and behavioral economics can be seen in cases of groceries and the price sensitivity of individuals.
-Dr. Daniel Putler’s 1992 study on behavioral economics looked at the price of eggs and demand change.
-Between July 1981 and July 1983, Putler’s team noted that when there was a 10% increase in the price of eggs, the demand for eggs, in turn, dropped 7.8% due to the price increase.
+Another example of loss aversion concerning financial decisions can be observed in the price sensitivity of people buying groceries.
+Daniel Putler’s study on behavioral economics looked at the correlation between the price of eggs and demand change.
+Between July 1981 and July 1983, Putler’s team noted that when there was a 10% increase in the price of eggs, the demand for eggs, in turn, dropped 7.8%.
 In contrast, when there was a 10% decrease in the price of eggs, the rise in demand was only 3.3%.
-This study exemplifies an individual’s price sensitivity regarding their loss aversion, with individuals influenced by potential losses more than potential savings.14
+This study exemplifies price sensitivity in response to loss aversion, with individuals influenced by additional spending more than potential savings.14

 What it is

-Loss aversion is a cognitive bias, which explains why individuals feel the pain of loss twice as intensively than the equivalent pleasure of gain.
+Loss aversion is a cognitive bias that explains why individuals feel the pain of loss twice as intensively as the equivalent pleasure of gain.
 As a result of this, individuals tend to try to avoid losses in whatever way possible.

 Why it happens

-Loss aversion is a natural human cognitive bias, and is a result of many factors, including, but not limited to: an individual’s neurological makeup, socioeconomic status, and cultural background.
+Loss aversion is an innate cognitive bias resulting from many factors including neurological makeup, socioeconomic status, and cultural background.

 Example 1 – Insurance companies use loss aversion as a business model

-Insurance companies try to attract new customers by demonstrating the many potential and costly losses an individual can incur in their life.
-To avoid these losses, an individual would rather pay a small and consistent fee, seen in most insurance companies and their business models.
+Insurance companies try to attract new customers by demonstrating the many potential and costly losses just one person can incur in a lifetime.
+To avoid these risks, an individual would rather pay a small and consistent fee, as seen in most insurance companies’ business models.

 Example 2 – Why loss aversion prevents us from taking financial risks